Crotalus scutulatus: Geographic range

 Crotalus scutulatus is found in arid habitats in the southwestern United States, from the Mohave Desert in California's Los Angeles and San Bernardino Counties, across most of western and southern Arizona (southwest of the Mogollon Rim), and from El Paso County south through the Big Bend region of western Texas.
 It also occurs as far north as Lincoln County in Nevada, the southwest corner of Washington County in Utah, and portions of extreme southern New Mexico.
 In Mexico, it is found in Sonora, Chihuahua, and south on the Mexican Plateau to the states of Mexico, Puebla, and Veracruz.
 It is found in deserts and other areas with xeric vegetation from near sea level to about 2,500 m elevation.
-This serpent has also been observed guarding the summit of Black Butte at Mt.
-Shasta, California.

 Habitat

 Crotalus scutulatus is primarily an inhabitant of broad desert valleys or lower mountain slopes, C. scutulatus is often found in sparsely vegetated areas containing predominantly creosote (Larrea), sage (Ambrosia), mesquite (Prosopis), various cacti (Cactaceae), and Joshua trees (Yucca brevifolia), as well as juniper (Juniperus) woodland and grassland (Poaceae) habitats in some places.
 In general, C. scutulatus tends to avoid densely vegetated and extremely rocky areas, preferring relatively flat, open, and xeric habitats.